PrestaShop/docs/src/content/1.7/modules/sell/technical-tools.md

 The Validator ( https://validator.prestashop.com ) is a tool created to check if your module is technically compatible with the PrestaShop standards.
 You can:

 - upload a zip.
-- or specify the URL of your [Github](https://help.github.com/articles/create-a-repo/) repository (has to be public).
+- or specify the URL of your [GitHub](https://help.github.com/articles/create-a-repo/) repository (that has to be public).

 The Validator then automatically creates a detailed report explaining what needs to be improved/changed in your module.
 By following this report, you can submit your module error-free!

 {{% notice info %}}
 **Important!**
 Since version 1.6.1.0, PrestaShop uses the PSR-2 norm.
-Even if we recommend to use this norm, it's not mandatory and it won’t be a reason to decline your module.
+We recommend using this norm but note that it is not mandatory and that it won’t be a reason to decline your module.
 Here are more details in [this blog article](https://build.prestashop.com/news/prestashop-moves-to-psr-2/).
 {{% /notice %}}

 ### 2. Method search engine

 **A search engine is available within the Validator** to help you work out which methods are available for the various versions of PrestaShop.
 Make the most of this and use it to save time!
-It's not entierly up-to-date but we intend to work on it.
-You can find the [search engine here](https://validator.prestashop.com/guide/search).
+It is not entirely up-to-date but we intend to work on it.
+You can find the search engine [here](https://validator.prestashop.com/guide/search).

 ### 3. The Module Generator

 Have you thought about saving time with our [Module Generator](https://validator.prestashop.com/generator) yet?
 All you have to do is choose your module type and follow the instructions.
 A skeleton module is then automatically generated to facilitate the creation of your module.

-## Informations: 3 steps to passing the technical validation
+## Information: 3 steps to pass technical validation

 ### 1. A development environment

-You can create and test your module on the environnement you like.
-Could be Windows using WampServer, Linux on local, docker, etc... .
+You can create and test your module on whatever environment you like.
+Could be Windows using WampServer, Linux on local, docker, etc.
 The important thing to remember is to **always** activate the display of error messages.

 To make this easier, PrestaShop features a Dev Mode, which allows you to configure your use of PHP to display error messages.
 There are 2 methods to activate Dev Mode:
-- In the backoffice, "Advanced Parameters" > "Performances".
-Here, activate the Debug mode. <br />
+- Go to the Advanced Parameters > Performances section of your back office and activate the debug mode. <br />
 - In the directory config/ of your PrestaShop, open the file defines.inc.php.
 The Dev Mode is to be activated at the very start of the file: you must modify the following line to change the defined value to true (it's set to false by default):

 ```php